pgjdbc/pgjdbc/docs/content/documentation/use.md

 The default is 'false'

 * **`binaryTransfer (`*boolean*`)`**\
 Use binary format for sending and receiving data if possible.
-The default is 'true'
+Setting this to false disables any binary transfer The default is 'true'

 * **`binaryTransferEnable (`*String*`)`**\